PulsedLight3D/LIDARLite_v2_Arduino_Library/README.md

 ![Multi-sensor PWR_EN Wiring: Arduino](Diagrams/ArduinoMultiSensorPWR.png)
 # Example Sketches

-*Soon this will be a listing and explanation of the example sketches in the library, for now look throught the LIDARLite/examples folder*
+*Soon this will be a listing and explanation of the example sketches in the library, for now look through the LIDARLite/examples folder*

 # Library Functions